aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/accessing-underlay-flags-of-dwg/_index.md

 ---
-title: "aspose cad dwg – Load DWG & Access Underlay Flags (Java)"
+title: "How to Load a DWG and Access Underlay Flags Using Aspose.CAD for Java"
 linktitle: Accessing Underlay Flags of DWG
 second_title: Aspose.CAD Java API
 description: "Learn how to load dwg files using aspose cad dwg for Java and extract underlay flags – a step‑by‑step guide for developers."